pykale/transparentML/content/01-intro/ml-systems.md

 4. Pricing apartments based on a real estate website.
 We have thousands of house descriptions with their price.
 Typically, an example of a house description is the following:
 “Great for entertaining: spacious, updated 2 bedroom, 1 bathroom apartment in Lakeview, 97630.
 The house will be available from May 1st.
 Close to nightlife with a private backyard.
 Price ~$1,000,000.”
 We are interested in predicting house prices from their description.
 One potential use case for this would be, as a buyer, finding cheap houses compared to their market value.

     4.1.
 What kind of problem is it?

-    Select all answers that apply
+You can choose multiple answers.

        a. a supervised problem